 15. Tribute to Suso Machín.
 Silverio López, (bronze, 2002)

-Seated near the pigeons in the square that so many times he depicted, this tribute represent this popular painter, who portrayed repeatedly our town under its former name Puerto de Cabras in the 30´s.
+Let's follow the audioguide and find, seated near the pigeons in the square that so many times he depicted, this tribute representing this popular painter, who portrayed repeatedly our town under its former name Puerto de Cabras in the 30´s.
 He was also a writer, who compulsively put down experiences and memories of that time.
 The church of 1824, the Cabildo, the Dirección Insular del Estado or the old Hotel Fuerteventura - which was Unamuno´s dwelling during his exile in 1924 - are silent witnesses that shared that time with the artist.

 16. The Goats.
 Emiliano G. Hernández, (bronze, 2004)